Prag8855/aab/frontend/content/guides/leaving-germany.md

 ## Taxes

+### Income tax

-Usually, when you move to another country, you stop paying taxes in Germany.
+Usually, when you leave Germany, you stop paying income tax in Germany.

-You might still need to pay taxes in Germany if...[^27]
+You might still need to declare your income and pay taxes in Germany if...[^27]

 - You still have investments, real estate or a business in Germany
 - or you still have a place to live in Germany
 - or you visit Germany regularly

-In some cases, you might need to pay an exit tax on your business and your investments.
-This rarely happens.

 ### Stocks and ETFs